 Curriculum Vitae (pdf)

-Susan Thomson is currently a Visiting Lecturer at the University of Massachusetts, Lowell (UML).
-Her courses include Social Anthropology, Community Service, Sociology of the Family, and Sociology of Health and Healthcare.
+Susan Thomson is currently a Lecturer in Sociology at the University of Massachusetts, Lowell.
+Her courses include Social Anthropology, Community Service, Sociology of the Family, Honors Seminar on Homelessness: Lowell & Mumbai, and Sociology of Health & Healthcare.
 Qualitative research methods, including ethnography, oral history interviews and/or participatory action research, are an important part of her teaching.
-For example, this past semester students in her Community Service course created living history scrapbooks for Franco-American elders in Lowell, and also facilitated a storytelling booth for a local neighborhood festival.
-Prior to working at UML, Susan was the Director of Research at Germaine Lawrence, a residential treatment center for adolescent girls in Arlington, MA.
-She also taught cultural anthropology at Middlesex Community College for eleven years and was an associate at UML's Center for Women and Work.
+For example, this past semester students in her Seminar on Homelessness created e-portfolios describing their work with children at a local family shelter, and then created a donation drive in collaboration with the UMass Lowell Office of Sustainability based on identified needs.
+Prior to working at UMass Lowell, Susan was the Director of Research at Germaine Lawrence, a residential treatment center for adolescent girls in Arlington, MA.
+She also taught cultural anthropology at Middlesex Community College for eleven years and was an associate at UMass Lowell's Center for Women and Work.
 In addition, she was a member of the Lowell Civic Collaborative and an active participant in Middlesex Community College's extensive community service program.
 While working in Lowell, Susan has done ethnographic research with the Southeast Asian community and with elderly women at an assisted living facility.
 Her earlier doctoral research focused on ethnographic fieldwork in rural Bihar, India, studying the politics and artistic development of Seraikela Chhau dance.

 Thomson, S., Hirshberg, D., Corbett, A., Valila, N., Howley, D. “Residential Treatment for Sexually Exploited Adolescent Girls: Acknowledge, Commit, Transform (ACT).”
 Children and Youth Care Forum, 33:11, 2290-2296, 2011.